aryajt/node/README.md

 command: "db mode"
 In "db mode," you can use the following additional commands:

+For using this mode, first of all you need to create a database with name : node_db.
 create_table: Create a PostgreSQL table to store notes. insert_note <note_content>: Insert a note into the PostgreSQL database.
 query_notes: Query and list all notes from the PostgreSQL database.